 The USCF rating system is based on the Elo rating system, which was developed by Arpad Elo in the 1960s.
 In this system, each player is assigned a rating based on their performance in USCF-rated games.
 The higher the rating, the better the player is considered to be.

-Play in USCF-rated tournaments
+You must play in USCF-rated tournaments

 To get a USCF chess rating, you must play in USCF-rated tournaments.
 These tournaments are organized by local chess clubs and chess organizations and are usually held on a regular basis.
 You can find a list of upcoming USCF-rated tournaments on the USCF website.

-Meet the minimum rating requirement
+You must meet the minimum rating requirement

 To get a USCF chess rating, you must meet the minimum rating requirement.
 This means that you need to have played at least 10 USCF-rated games and have achieved a certain performance level.
 The exact requirements may vary depending on the tournament and your rating.